 Along with nutrition comes fitness.
 Parents like knowing that you can help kids stay active and healthy.
 You can become a Certified Youth Fitness Specialist through a course run by the American Fitness Professionals & Associates.

 9. Foreign language skills

-Parents often want bilingual nannies who can help teach kids another language — it's one of the most sought-after nanny skills.
+Bilingual nanny jobs are more and more common because many parents want to hire a caregiver who can also help teach kids another language — it’s one of the most sought-after nanny skills.
 Families want their children exposed to a different language and culture at a young age.
 If you speak a language in addition to English, mention it in your profile.

 If you need to brush up, take some language course through nearby community colleges, adult education programs or online programs like Rosetta Stone.